roryprimrose/roryprimrose.github.io/_posts/2010-09-30-creating-updatable-generic-windows-workflow-activities.md

 }
 {% endhighlight %}

 The final piece of the puzzle is support for changing the type within the designer surface itself.
-This is modelled from the InvokeMethod activity that allows for custom types to be defined in the designer.![image][7]
+This is modelled from the InvokeMethod activity that allows for custom types to be defined in the designer.

+![image][7]

 The way to get this to work is to add the following into the XAML of the activity designer.